salewski/aws-as/README.md

 Use `aws-as` to quickly select an "in-effect profile", and to quickly switch between profiles.

-Use `aagg` to invoke arbitrary commands using the "in-effect profile".
+Use `aagg` to invoke arbitrary commands using the "in-effect profile", using the underlying `aws-vault` tool to actually run the command.

+Use `aws-as --hoist` and/or `aws-as --export` to "hoist" the `AWS_*` credential variables into the current shell, when needed.

 ## The approach